New Construction Termite Barriers for New Homes and Extensions

 It is very important to advise home owners of their obligations to ensure the visual Physical Barrier Inspection Zone is not covered by paths, Decks, Soil, Gardens, pebbles, rocks, Mulch and Fence posts, landscaping and Trees, just to name a few.

 Not all homes have physical barriers like Termseal, Termimesh, Home guard, Kordon, Trithor.
-If the home was built prior to 2002 in Queensland it likely has a chemical barrier/treated zone which is unlikely to be effective today due to the life expectancy of chemicals.
-Stating this, it is possible the home is not protected.
-Feel you need to be sure, contact us for an inspection
+If the home was built prior to 2002 in Queensland it likely has a chemical barrier/treated zone which is likely to be redundant and a new Termite Chemical barrier is due.

-Timber Posts Installed Above Ground On Steel Stirrups Act As A Visual Termite Barrier AS3660.1-2014
+Timber Posts Installed Above Ground On Steel Stirrups also comply as a Visual Termite Barrier AS3660.1-2014

-The gate house on this property is similar to any timber post installed on a decking, pergola, patio where the isolated timber post is installed directly onto a steel stirrup to allow for an adequate inspection clearance to inspect for any termite entry points.
+The gate house on this property is similar to any timber post installed on a decking, pergola, patio where the isolated timber post is installed directly onto a steel stirrup, allowing an uninterrupted clearance to inspect for termites.